 The Bed Before:

-This was my husbands bed growing up and it was in fine shape.
-The mattress was newer, and the structure was sound.
+Even though this was my husbands bed as a kid, the mattress was newer, and the structure was sound.
 It was something that one of our girls could grow into eventually and was fine for a guest.
 The style of the wood on the other hand – not the most up-to-date.
 So instead of donating this to Goodwill and spending $100’s on a new bed frame, I decided just to paint it “antique & distressed” style to both make it up-to-date and brighten the room.

 The Bed After: